Azure/aks-app-routing-operator/docs/local-testing.md

 ## Development Environment

 You can easily provision a development environment to test your changes on.
+Prior to this, make sure you've created your `.env` file based on the values in `.env.example`.

 1. `make clean` to clear out any preexisting Terraform state.
 2. `make dev` to deploy all Azure resources necessary to run a full suite, including a Kubernetes cluster that the operator will be deployed to.
 IMPORTANT: this does not start the add-on.
 The next step needs to be run for the add-on to be fully deployed with the correct image.